 An indoor trampoline park typically resembles a gymnasium with wall-to-wall trampolines, bordered either by angled trampoline walls or padding.
 The areas where trampolines connect are covered in padding, although jumpers landing on these padded areas can still sustain injuries.
 Foam pits are often incorporated in the trampoline area, and have their own safety risks depending on whether they are of adequate depth and using the appropriate amount and type of foam material.
 Additional attractions like ninja courses, hanging nets, trapeze, foam obstacles, and others may be incorporated into the park and carry their own standard of care.

 Injuries at trampoline parks range from minor sprains and bruises, dislocated joints, fractures and broken bones, and in more severe incidents, spinal cord injuries, traumatic brain injuries (TBIs), and death.
 According to a study done by the American Academy of Pediatrics, the number of trampoline park related emergency room visits increased from 581 in 2010 to 6,932 in 2014, with the average injured person being 13 years old and predominantly male.
 At the time of the study, the International Association of Trampoline Parks reported 281 trampoline parks in the US.
 That equates to an average of 24.6 injuries per park in 2014, or 2 injuries per park per month that lead to an ER visit.
+The Consumer Product Safety Commission (CPSC) reports that in 2019, 116,372 people were treated in an emergency room due to trampolines, and 3,354 of those were admitted overnight.
+This data was collected by the National Electronic Injury Surveillance System (NEISS).

 There are a number of different ways that injuries at trampoline parks can occur, but the two major categories are those caused by patron interaction with equipment, and patrons interacting with other patrons.

-Patron vs. Equipment Injuries
+Patron vs. equipment injuries

 In the case of patron vs equipment, proper supervision and coaching of patrons on safe equipment use and jumping methods is critically important for injury prevention.
 For example, many injuries occur from patrons landing on the padding over the springs on the frame of a trampoline.
 While padding provides a certain amount of attenuation and assists in the cushioning of the landing, it does not eliminate the risk of injury.